AEren46/movie-graph-visualization/README.md

 # movie-graph-visualization

-This project visualizes a movie dataset using Neo4j as the backend and Cytoscape.js for frontend graph visualization.
+This project visualizes a movie dataset using Neo4j's sample movie database and Cytoscape.js for graph visualization.

 ## Installation